-We regularly review our governance practices both in consideration of Company's growth and emerging corporate governance developments and reported incidents affecting other company's operations such as cyber-attacks
+We regularly review our governance practices both in consideration of Company's growth and emerging corporate governance developments.

-Our governance framework ensures accountability, both of the Board and senior executives, to the Company and our shareholders.
+Our governance framework ensures accountability, both of the Board, senior executives, and staff, to the Company and our shareholders.
 The diagram below summarises our governance framework, including the functions reserved for the Board.
 The functions carried out by the two standing Board Committees are outlined in section 2 of this Statement.